-To better understand the state of personalization maturity, we conducted the world’s first personalization maturity self-assessment test.
+To better understand the state of personalization maturity, every year, we generate and analyze the responses from our personalization maturity self-assessment test.
 This marks the second consecutive year reporting on the results of our findings.

 We surveyed marketers and executives across the globe to learn about their organization's current technology stack, organizational structure and internal commitment to personalization.
 Respondents were representative across demographic profiles and industries.